waffle-iron/reviewboard-docker/README.md

 ReviewBoard requires a database in order to run.
 You can either use a container or another host.
 Make sure the database is accesible before starting the ReviewBoard container.

+Use the `DATABASE` variable to specify the database backend to be used.
+Default is `mysql`.

 ## Database in a container

+The linked container must be aliased as `dbserver`.

 ### MySQL example: